 - a.
-Candidates registered on a PhD degree may request permission to register for the submission pending period at the discretion of the University to allow additional time for preparation of the thesis for up to one year beyond the completion date of the PhD degree, as detailed in the Policy on Circumstances Leading to Changes to Postgraduate Research Study.
+Candidates registered on a PhD degree may request permission to register for the submission pending period at the discretion of the University to allow additional time for preparation of the thesis for up to one year beyond the completion date of the PhD degree, as detailed in the Change of Circumstances Policy for PGR Policy.
 Candidates are advised to check any conditions imposed by the relevant faculty and of any restrictions applied by funding bodies. - b.
 A fee will be payable for any such submission pending registration that is granted by the University. - c.
 Extensions to the submission pending period may be sought only in exceptional circumstances.